nisheethjaiswal/DeepCOVIDExplainer/README.md

 We plan to make public all the pretrained models and some computational resources available, but it will take time.
 For the time being, we made only VGG-19 and ResNet-18 upon reasonable request.

 ### A quick instructions
-A quick example on a small dataset can be performed as follows:
+A quick example on a small dataset will be shown in next few days.

 ### Citation request
 If you use the code of this repository in your research, please consider citing the folowing papers:

     @inproceedings{DeepCOVIDExplainer,
-        title={DeepCOVIDExplainer: Explainable COVID-19 Diagnosis from Chest Radiography Images}, author={Anonymized for review},
+        title={DeepCOVIDExplainer: Explainable COVID-19 Diagnosis based on Chest X-ray Images}, author={Anonymized for review},
-        conference={ECML-PKDD'2020},
-        publisher={Under review},
+        conference={IEEE International Conference on Data Science and Advanced Analytics (DSAA'2020)}, publisher={Under review},
         year={2020}
     }